nordan-conference/archive/README.md

-Homepage for the [Nordan](https://nordan-conference.github.io/), the Nordic Complex Analysis Meeting.
+Homepage for the [Nordan](https://nordan-conference.github.io/archive) archives.

 Using https://github.com/DigitaleGesellschaft/jekyll-theme-conference, a Jekyll conference theme.